spine-tools/SpineInterface.jl/docs/src/tutorials/tutorial_spine_database.md

 ```

 The above will create a SQLite file called `quick_start.sqlite` in the present working directory,
-with the Spine database schema in it as well as the added content.
+with the Spine database schema and commits the specified changes to the database (the process uses a git workflow)
 The content consists of two object classes called `"actor"` and `"film"`.
-The changes become visible because the results are also commited (the process uses a git workflow).

 To generate convenience functions for that database, you can call `using_spinedb`.